argilla-io/argilla/argilla/docs/getting_started/how-to-configure-argilla-on-huggingface.md

 **Spaces get restarted due to maintenance, inactivity, and every time you change your Spaces settings**.
 Persistent storage enables Argilla to save to disk your datasets and configurations across restarts.

-!!! warning "Ephimeral FREE persistent storage"
+!!! warning "Ephemeral FREE persistent storage"
-    Not setting persistent storage to `Small` means that **you will loose your data when the Space restarts**.
+    Not setting persistent storage to `Small` means that **you will lose your data when the Space restarts**.

     If you plan to **use the Argilla Space beyond testing**, it's highly recommended to **set persistent storage to `Small`**.